diffblue/gnat2goto/gnat2goto/COMPILING.md

 Instructions for running the regression test suite are described in [testsuite/gnat2goto/README.md](testsuite/gnat2goto/README.md)

+# Running and updating missing features tests

+Currently gnat2goto is lacking support for a number of Ada language features.
+The CI system runs gnat2goto on a number of open source Ada projects to track changes in feature coverage.
+These tests can be run locally by performing the following commands:

+- `$ export PATH=/opt/gnat/bin:/path/to/gnat2goto/bin:${PATH}`
+- `$ export GPR_PROJECT_PATH=/opt/gnat/lib/gnat`
+- `$ cd gnat2goto/experiments`
+- `$ ./CI-list_unsupported.sh`

+This script will checkout a number of Ada projects, then for each project it will run gnat2goto and summarize the unsupported features used by the project.
+The summary is then compared against a 'golden' reference summary.

+If you make changes to gnat2goto that cause it to support previously unsupported features you will need to then also update these 'golden' reference files.
+These files are stored in `gnat2goto/experiments/golden-results/<project>-summary.txt` one file per project.
+Simply copy the '<project>-summary.txt' file from `gnat2goto/experiments/ada-ci-projects/<project>-summary.txt` into `gnat2goto/experiments/golden-results/` and include that as part of your PR.

 # Updating the CBMC submodule

 As described in [testsuite/gnat2goto/README.md](testsuite/gnat2goto/README.md)